parth0025/Functional-Test-Cases/README.md

 - Verify whether the password and confirm password are same or not.

-# How to test application
+# Application Test Cases Scenarios

 ## 1. Functionality Testing